GLACIS·EU AI Act series·Compliance guide·Updated April 2026

 Examples:

-- • AI-enabled video games and spam filters
+• AI-enabled video games and spam filters

-- • Inventory management and process optimization systems
+• Inventory management and process optimization systems

-- • AI-powered recommendation engines (non-manipulative)
+• Recommendation engines (non-manipulative)

-- • Most enterprise productivity and automation tools
+• Most enterprise productivity and automation tools

-| Date | Milestone | Requirements | Status |
+Date Milestone Requirements Status (April 2026)

-Requirements by Category
+Requirements by category

-Prohibited AI Systems (Article 5)
+Prohibited AI systems (Article 5)

 Prohibited practices became illegal February 2, 2025.
 Organizations must immediately cease any: